albertoOA/know_plan/README.md

-# KNOW-CRA
+# KNOW-PLAN
-ROS package to use a knowledge base to represent and reason with knowledge about collaborative robotics and adaptation.
-This package allows to run the knowledge base using two different tools: *rosprolog* and *owlready2*.
-The first one includes features to be used within ROS (e.g., one can query the knowledge base calling a ROS service).
-The second option allows to use the ontology without ROS, just as we could use other OWL apis.
+ROS package to use a knowledge base to represent and reason with knowledge about plans for plan comparison and selection (disambiguation).
+This package allows to run the knowledge base using *rosprolog*, which includes features to be used within ROS (e.g., one can query the knowledge base calling a ROS service).

 ### Dependencies to use a rosprolog-based knowledge base